-Primarily, the ISPA attends to the promotion of the Internet in Austria and serves as a platform for common efforts to design and implement standards and self-liabilities - so-called policies.
-The association supports the concerns and interests of its members in the public and provides them with an independent platform for the exchange of information.
-In order to create optimal economic and regulatory conditions for the Internet industry in Austria, the ISPA stands up for the strengthening of a fair competition.
-It gives tips and tricks to the Internet user for a safe use of the "web".
-The ISPA attends to the security of the critical infrastructure of telecommunication by means of a project called CIRCA, which means "Computer Incident Response Coordination Austria".
+The ISPA primarily attends to the promotion of the Internet in Austria, and it serves as a platform for cooperative efforts to create standards and policies for voluntary commitments.
+The association supports requests and interests of its members in public and provides an independent platform for exchanging information.
+In order to provide optimum economic and regulatory conditions for the Internet industry in Austria, the ISPA stands up for an improvement of a fair competition.
+It gives tips and tricks to Internet users for a safe use of the "web".
+Furthermore ISPA supports its members in a successful fight against Spam and plays a proactive role in the fight against Cyber crime.

-ISPA stands for fair and equal basic conditions for all members
+ISPA stands for fair conditions with equal opportunities for all members

-The ISPA regards itself as a mouthpiece for the concerns and demands of its members.
-The association aims at creating competitive conditions that offer a fair chance to all companies of the Internet industry.
-Despite the hard competition among each other and the divergent interests within an increasingly heterogeneous market, the members intensively use the ISPA as a common information and discussion platform.
-The association regularly informs its members about current and future regulatory developments within the Internet market.
-A basic function of ISPA is the presentation of common interests of its member companies towards the public.
-Demands on political and regulatory authorities as well as the interpretation and annotation of market-relevant decisions manifest themselves in regular press releases.
+The ISPA sees itself as the mouthpiece for requests and demands of its members.
+The association aims at creating competitive conditions that provide a fair chance for all companies within the Internet business.
+Despite a market that is becoming more and more heterogeneous, with a harsh competition and diverging interests among the companies, the members are intensively using the ISPA as a common information and discussion platform.
+The association regularly informs its members about the current and future regulatory developments of the Internet market.
+One basic function of the ISPA is the representation of common interests of its member companies towards the public.
+Demands to the political and regulatory authorities as well as interpreting and commenting on market-relevant decision can be found in regular press reports.